DartElina/Credit_Risk_Analysis/README.md

 ## Overview of the loan prediction risk analysis:
 Predicting credit risk is an imbalanced classifaction problem since default is relatively rare compared to good loans.
 Jill has asked us to apply imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

+It is our aim to identify a machine learning model that will accurately predict bad loans, and minimize the number of mislabeled good loans.

 ## Results:
 ### Oversampling Models
 #### Naive Random OverSampling Results: